awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 **To configure security level**

-1. In the SMB security settings section, choose **Set security level**\.
+1. In the **SMB security settings** section, choose **Set security level**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/security-strategy.png)

 1. For **Security level**, choose one of the following:
+**Note**
+This setting is called SMBSecurityStrategy in the API Reference\.
+A higher security level can affect performance\.
    + **Enforce encryption** – if you choose this option, file gateway only allows connections from SMBv3 clients that have encryption enabled\.
 This option is highly recommended for environments that handle sensitive data\.
+This option works with SMB clients on Microsoft Windows 8, Windows Server 2012, or newer\.
    + **Enforce signing** – if you choose this option, file gateway only allows connections from SMBv2 or SMBv3 clients that have signing enabled\.
+This option works with SMB clients on Microsoft Windows Vista, Windows Server 2008, or newer\.
    + **Client negotiated** – if you choose this option, requests are established based on what is negotiated by the client\.
 This option is recommended when you want to maximize compatibility across different clients in your environment\.
 **Note**
 For gateways activated before June 20, 2019, the default security level is **Client negotiated**\.